ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 low.
 If you are choked, go on all fours and
 cough.
 For slight hurns, dip the part in cold
 ter; if the skin is destroyed, cover it with
 varnish.
-For apoplexy raise the head an
+For apoplexy raise the head and
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_cataloging_ver01:data:sn84038582:00212471537:1877052601:0630/pct:5.058665,88.296873,14.945182,8.508925/!600,600/0/default.jpg"/>
 </td>